bcgov/namex/solr-admin-app/docs/readme.md

 * Insert commas after spaces in the view (data too wide for page)
 * Figure out why OIDC redirect is not working for HTTPS
 * Reload cores automatically
+* Ensure that singleton values in synonyms are disallowed
+* Ensure that synonyms do not have embedded spaces
+* Ensure that duplicate values in synonyms are disallowed